-Notes to the Financial Statements for the year ended December 31, 2014 d) Foreign Currency Translation investments.
-Revenue and expense transactions are translated at the exchange rates prevailing on the dates of the transactions and are included in investment income or the change in fair value of investments (realized gains or losses) at the translated amounts.
+The fair value of investments denominated in foreign currencies is translated into Canadian dollars at the exchange rate in effect at year end and the resulting change is included in the change in fair value of investments.
+Revenue and expense translated at the exchange rates prevailing on the dates of the translations and are included in investment income or the change in fair value of investments (realized gains or losses) at the translated amounts.